Energy based diffusion generator for efficient sampling of Boltzmann distributions: Conclusion

 \section{Conclusion}

-In summary, our work introduces the EDG as an innovative and effective sampling approach by combining principles from VI and diffusion based methods.
+Our work introduces the EDG as an innovative and effective sampling approach by combining principles from VI and diffusion based methods.
 Drawing inspiration from VAEs, EDG excels in efficiently generating samples from intricate Boltzmann distributions.
 Leveraging the expressive power of the diffusion model, our method accurately estimates the KL divergence without the need for numerical solutions to ordinary or stochastic differential equations.
 Empirical experiments validate the superior sampling performance of EDG.

 In consideration of its powerful generation ability and unrestrained network design theoretically, there is still room for further exploration.
-We can design specific network architectures for different tasks and find the most elaborate one.
-Nevertheless, it is the first attemp to design a one-shot generator assisted by diffusion models.
+We can design specific network architectures for different tasks.
+Regarding many-body particle systems, we plan to leverage equivariant graph neural networks (EGNN) \cite{kohler2020equivariant,klein2023equivariant} to design all trainable components within the GHD module of the decoder to ensure the invariance.
+Moreover, we aim to construct equivariant score function models within the encoding process with respect to both $x$ and $z_t$, which is expected to guarantee the invariance of the weight function.
+Furthermore, theoretical convergence guarantees can be strengthened by investigating error bounds and convergence rates under finite training time and limited model capacity.

-In future, our primary focus will be on extending the application of EDG to construct generative models for large-scale physical and chemical systems, such as proteins \citep{protein-1,protein-2}.
+In summary, our future work will extend the application of EDG to construct generative models for large-scale physical and chemical systems, such as proteins \citep{protein-1,protein-2}, while simultaneously refining the theoretical foundations of our model.